 “Once I got married I realized what an amazing journey my parents had been on, all the years of hard work and dedication to their craft inspired me to join them on the ride.
 I may have even begged them to take me in and teach me.”

 Learning from the Master

 Ivy had worked in the pottery business part time since she was 15.
 She had always been capable and artistically talented, so the true apprenticeship began full time.
-Ivy mastered the wheel quickly, but slab work and painting the Canadian Motif became her forte.
-With thirteen years experience as the Leishman’s main painter and three kids now in school, Ivy has been able to maintain a new life as a Potter, Wife and Mom.
+Ivy mastered the wheel quickly, but slab work, painting the Canadian motif and glazing became her forte.
+With 20 years’ experience as the Leishman’s main painter and three teenagers to keep in line, Ivy has been able to maintain life as a Potter, Wife and Mom.